 “We have a bigger problem in South Africa.
 The big problem isn’t women, the problem is we have the lowest adult employment rate in the world outside of a war zone,” said economist Mike Schussler.

-Schussler said South Africa had done well to empower women on the political side—but lacked on the economic side, with 40.5% of adults not working.
+Schussler said South Africa had done well to empower women on the political side — but lacked on the economic side, with 40.5% of adults not working.
+He said there were many initiatives by the government to empower women but expressed doubt that they were actually working.

 This comes ahead of Women’s Day on Tuesday, when South Africa commemorates the march of 1956 when women from across the racial spectrum protested against the carrying of pass books.